Residential Treatment Program in Heber, UT

 What is the benefit of residential treatment?

 Wasatch Crest’s residential treatment program is typically clients’ initial level of care.
-The program treats 20 clients at one time.
-This is an inpatient form of addiction rehabilitation which means our clients stay at our mountainside campus in Heber, Utah full time throughout the length of their stay, usually 30 days.
+This is an inpatient form of addiction rehabilitation which means our clients stay at our mountainside campus in Heber and Park City, Utah full time throughout the length of their stay, usually 30 days.

-This contrasts with outpatient rehabilitation, when someone attends treatment during the day but goes home at night.
+This contrasts with outpatient rehabilitation, when someone attends treatment during the day but may return home at night.

 Compared to outpatient rehab, there are many advantages to our residential treatment program at Wasatch Crest.
 As a rule, inpatient rehab has a better safety rate and a higher success rate.
 Here are some benefits.